Evaluating Compiler Optimization Impacts on zkVM Performance: Performance Impact Analysis

-\textit{Insight 2 (I2): Increasing the inlining threshold on zkVMs can be very beneficial.} A more aggressive inlining policy can yield substantial performance gains on zkVMs because it may reduce call overhead and paging costs.
+\textit{Principle 2 (P2): Applying inlining selectively based on dynamic instruction count is beneficial for zkVMs.} Our analysis in Figure~\ref{fig:root-cause-analysis} shows that reductions in executed instructions caused by {\tt inline} often lead to substantial zkVM improvements, primarily by eliminating call overhead.
+However, as shown in Figure~\ref{fig:inline-example}, inlining should be avoided if it causes spills to the stack, as load/store instructions increase dynamic instruction count and may trigger expensive memory paging (Figure~\ref{fig:inline-example}).
 This suggests that compilers targeting zkVMs should: (1) adopt a zkVM-aware cost model for inlining rather than reusing heuristics from traditional CPUs, and (2) tune inlining thresholds per workload, especially for performance-critical code (Section~\ref{sec:discussion}).

-The importance of tuning inlining and using a zkVM-aware model is exemplified by the program in Figure~\ref{fig:inline-example} (extracted from the {\tt tailcall} program).
-Here, inlining causes major regressions on both zkVM execution ($0.8\times$ speedup) and proving ($0.45\times$ speedup).
-The root cause is stack spilling: RISC-V has only 32-bit registers, so each 64-bit variable occupies two.
-After inlining the function {\tt work} (lines 1 and 12), three {\tt u64} variables (outer-loop index {\tt i} on line 11, inner-loop index {\tt j} on line 3, and {\tt sum} on line 2) must coexist.
-This forces the compiler to spill both {\tt j} and {\tt sum} to the stack every inner-loop iteration.
-This doubles the {\tt lw}/{\tt sw} (load/store) instructions, which account for most of the $2\times$ cycle increase.
-Following~\textit{I1} (Insight 1), inlining should be avoided when it triggers stack spills, as loads and stores may worsen execution due to expensive page-ins and page-outs in zkVMs~\cite{risc0-guest-optimization-guide}.